Listen to the audiobook:

 c.
 The Communist Core of Islamic Extremism

 Class struggle is another Marxist idea central to Islamic extremism.
-Marx spent his whole life trying to incite conflict between the proletariat and the bourgeoisie to the point of no return so as to then “solve” the conflict through revolution.
+Marx spent his whole life trying to work up conflict between the proletariat and the bourgeoisie to the point of no return so as to then “solve” the conflict through revolution.
 Islamic extremists operate in much the same way.

 Qutb’s theories bear a far greater resemblance to communism than to traditional Islam.
 While the Islamic extremists profess to have a religious opposition to communism, they in fact absorbed the pure essentials of communist revolutionary doctrine.
 As journalist Chuck Morse has noted: “The real enemy confronting the free world remains Communism. … [R]adical Islam is nothing more than Communism cloaked in the traditional garments of Islam.
 The same Communist enemy that subverted Europe … took root in the Islamic world and transformed large segments of the Islamic elite.”

-Finnish political historian Antero Leitzinger believes that modern terrorism was born during 1967 and 1968, developing in concert with the international communist movement.
+Finnish political historian Antero Leitzinger believes that modern terrorism was born around 1967, developing in concert with the international communist movement.
 As radical student movements ran amok in the 1960s, students from Muslim countries who studied in the West were connected to leftist thought and brought concepts such as violent revolution back home with them.

 Curiously, many observers associate Islamic extremism with fascism (Islamofascism) and, for various reasons, fail to mention its communist origins.
 Fascism is a form of national socialism, and socialism is the first stage of communism, as Lenin and others have said.
 Communism is international in scope, aiming for communist revolutions around the world.
 When considering Islamic extremism in terms of its overall approach and doctrine, it becomes apparent that it has more in common with communism.